 Keep them Cool

 This is the most obvious but also most important rule of the summer.
-Here’s some quick tips to make sure your pooch stays cool during the summer months:
+Here are some quick tips to ensure your pooch stays cool during the summer months:

 - If your doggo exhibits signs of exhaustion—weakness, excessive drooling, heavy panting, glazed eyes, vomiting—end physical activity immediately and consult a vet ASAP.

-Typical canine temperature is between 100°-103.
-Heat stroke, which can permanently damage organs and even kill your pet, takes hold around 105°F. So, if worse comes to worse and your pup succumbs to heatstroke, you’ll need to be able to recognize the signs and symptoms quickly.
+Typical canine temperature is between 100°-102.5.
+Heat stroke, which can permanently damage organs and even kill your pet, takes hold around 105°F. So, if worse comes to worse and your pup experiences heatstroke, you’ll need to be able to recognize the signs and symptoms quickly.
 Your dog’s life could depend on it.
 Here’s what to look out for:

 - Bright red gums, or gums that appear dry